lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 ## Programs

-Lua is often called a 'scripting languge' which implies that it is only suitable for bashing out little scripts to do specific tasks.
+Lua is often called a 'scripting langauge' which implies that it is only suitable for bashing out little scripts to do specific tasks.
 This is not true; many commercial games have much of their functionality written in Lua, as do other products like Adobe Lightroom.
 It has always been the fastest of the dynamic languages,